Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/Lab-Scenario-Preview/module-7.md

 ### Objectives

 In this lab, you will complete the following exercises:
-- Exercise 1: Create the virtual networking infrastructure
+- Exercise 1: Create the virtual networking infrastructure.
-- Exercise 2: Deploy virtual machines and test the network filters
+- Exercise 2: Deploy virtual machines and test the network filters.

 ### Architecture Diagram